dimasawardhana/picture-cloud/markdown/EN/minimized-http-request.md

 4. **Mobile Experience**
    Making sure that the webpage still accessible even on the slow network, because only few request needed to make the webpage displaying.

-## :gear: Then, what can we do to minimize the request?
+## Then, what can we do to minimize the request?

 Minimizing by just remove files could make some of the webpage feature unusable or even malfunctioned.
 Here are the things we can do to minimize the request while keep the feature usable.